kainlee2304/DaNenTang/README.md

 For future work, it is recommended to explore more advanced Flutter features, such as state management, navigation, and platform-specific integrations, to build more complex and responsive mobile applications.

----

-This report should fit within 2 A4 pages when properly formatted, including the screenshots.

 ## Getting Started